bwebs/simple-looker-extension-elevate-25/docs/docs/module-1/2-embedding-dashboard.md

     };
     ```

+    If you are not using a demo instance, you will need to change the dashboard id to the id of the dashboard you want to embed.
+You can find the dashboard id by going to the dashboard in Looker and copying the id from the url.
+It will look like this: `/dashboards/<dashboardid>`.

     This code uses the [Looker Embed SDK](https://cloud.google.com/looker/docs/embed-sdk-intro) to dynamically embed a dashboard inside your extension using an iframe.
 It creates a dashboard instance with a specific ID ("thelook::business_pulse"), attaches it to a DOM element, and connects it to Looker.

     The `embed_sdk` object provides a clean, chainable API to: